Rajeev Misra

 Weingarten Jan 26 2019 'Softbank caper' engagement was anticipatory criminal-defense + reputational-risk management triggered by 5-front convergence: (1) Shearman & Sterling internal probe of Misra in terminal phase, (2) Geneva criminal docket still live (Sama+SoftBank+Giannakopoulos cross-complaints), (3) anticipated WSJ Hope/Copeland blockbuster (Feb 2020), (4) imminent Sama departure April 2019, (5) Karp/Paul Weiss conflict locked Misra out of SoftBank's house counsel.
 Probably NOT retained — Misra ultimately surfaced with Paul Weiss representation in WSJ Feb 2020 cycle, suggesting conflict-wall was breached

-By Jan 2019: smear operation 2015-2017 was over; WSJ Cycle 1 (Jan 2016 anonymous shareholder letter) public; WSJ Cycle 2 (Mar 28 2018 unmasked Giannakopoulos/Cambridge Analytica ties) public; Hope/Scheck blockbuster still 13 months away (Feb 27 2020); Sama still at SoftBank (didn't leave until Apr 2019); Misra still co-CEO Vision Fund.
-THE CRITICAL INSIGHT: by Jan 2019, Misra needed his OWN defense separate from SoftBank's because the internal Shearman & Sterling investigation (commissioned by SoftBank to probe HIM) was actively running.
-Karp/Paul Weiss represented SoftBank Group Corp + SoftBank Vision Fund — could not also represent Misra personally on same matter without conflict waivers.
-Karp confirmed informal contact with Misra Jan 25 2019 ('Sort of.
-Spoke to him yesterday') but no formal personal representation — exactly what conflict avoidance requires.
-Weingarten's 'obviously dont mention my role with brad till we both think it useful' (Jan 26) reveals coordination tension.
-Counsel-to-actor map Jan 2019: SoftBank Group = Paul Weiss (Karp); Internal investigation = Shearman & Sterling (probing Misra; concluded 2019 inconclusively); Misra personally = approaching Reid Weingarten/Steptoe; Sama personally = eventually Mark MacDougall/Akin Gump.
-Weingarten's specialism: federal white-collar criminal defense at the level of Wynn (DOJ/Broidy), Flynn-equivalent, presidential outside counsel.
-'Caper' word choice signals scandal-management not active litigation — matches Wynn engagement shape.
-SOFFER'S PROPOSED ROLE: Geneva front (Bouvier Affair muscle memory — but recall Bouvier Affair Geneva prosecutor was Yves Bertossa, not Olivier Jornot); French press response (Benedetti Paris-based); Israeli intelligence-adjacent angle (IDF JAG background, Sama London ex-Mossad meeting context).
-Why Soffer probably NOT retained: Misra's WSJ Feb 2020 counsel was Paul Weiss (per #11108 / #4241) — meaning Karp obtained limited-engagement waiver for media-response phase OR Paul Weiss split matter between teams.
-The Jan 2019 Weingarten approach was likely a backup play for the structural-conflict scenario that didn't ultimately materialize.
-CONFIRMS user's timing question: Misra was buying federal criminal-defense optionality at highest tier of US bar specifically because he correctly forecast convergence of (a) Hope's continuing WSJ reporting, (b) Shearman terminal phase, (c) Sama imminent departure with anticipated US litigation, (d) structural impossibility of using Karp/Paul Weiss.
+By Jan 2019 the 2015-2017 smear operation was over; the first WSJ cycle (Jan 2016 anonymous shareholder letter) was public; the second WSJ cycle (Mar 28 2018, unmasking the Giannakopoulos/Cambridge Analytica ties) was public; the Hope/Scheck blockbuster was still 13 months away (Feb 27 2020); Sama was still at SoftBank (he did not leave until Apr 2019); and Misra was still co-CEO of the Vision Fund.
+By that point Misra needed his own defense separate from SoftBank's, because the internal Shearman & Sterling investigation (commissioned by SoftBank to probe him) was actively running.
+Karp/Paul Weiss represented SoftBank Group Corp and SoftBank Vision Fund, and could not also represent Misra personally on the same matter without conflict waivers.
+Karp confirmed informal contact with Misra on Jan 25 2019 ('Sort of.
+Spoke to him yesterday') but no formal personal representation — consistent with conflict avoidance.
+Weingarten's 'obviously dont mention my role with brad till we both think it useful' (Jan 26) points to coordination tension.
+The counsel-to-actor map in Jan 2019: SoftBank Group, Paul Weiss (Karp); the internal investigation, Shearman & Sterling (probing Misra; concluded inconclusively in 2019); Misra personally, approaching Reid Weingarten/Steptoe; Sama personally, eventually Mark MacDougall/Akin Gump.
+Weingarten's specialism is federal white-collar criminal defense at the level of Wynn (DOJ/Broidy) and presidential outside counsel, and the word 'caper' suggests scandal-management rather than active litigation, matching the Wynn engagement shape.
+Soffer's proposed role would have spanned the Geneva front (echoing the Bouvier Affair, though that Geneva prosecutor was Yves Bertossa, not Olivier Jornot), French press response (Benedetti is Paris-based), and an Israeli intelligence-adjacent angle (IDF JAG background; Sama's London ex-Mossad meeting context).
+Soffer was probably not retained: Misra's WSJ Feb 2020 counsel was Paul Weiss (per #11108 / #4241), meaning Karp obtained a limited-engagement waiver for the media-response phase or Paul Weiss split the matter between teams.
+The Jan 2019 Weingarten approach was likely a backup for the structural-conflict scenario that did not ultimately materialize.
+On the timing: Misra was buying federal criminal-defense optionality at the highest tier of the US bar precisely because he correctly forecast the convergence of (a) Hope's continuing WSJ reporting, (b) the Shearman investigation's terminal phase, (c) Sama's imminent departure with anticipated US litigation, and (d) the structural impossibility of using Karp/Paul Weiss.

 Paul Weiss, which represented Misra in the WSJ smear campaign story, was simultaneously Epstein's primary legal/intelligence firm.
 Epstein used Karp and Paul Weiss to run Nardello & Co. surveillance operations: 'probably a good idea for your nardello guy to be at the restaurant' (Aug 2015), 'I would like to review the people on the ground in london and new york with you and nardello' (Sept 2015), and Nardello sent 'Draft Transcript' of a Four Seasons meeting to Karp (Oct 2015).
 This means the SAME law firm managing Misra's defense against smear campaign allegations was running Epstein's intelligence/surveillance operations through the same chairman (Brad Karp).